matiascaniete/myshell/README.md

 ## Installation

-To install MyShell, you can follow these steps:
+To install MyShell, follow these steps:

 1. Open your terminal.
-2. Change to your home directory by running the following command:
+2. Change to your home directory by running the command:
    ```
    cd ~
    ```
-3. Clone the MyShell repository by running the following command:
+3. Clone the MyShell repository by running the command:
    ```
    git clone git@github.com:matiascaniete/myshell.git
    ```

 ## Configuration and Autocompletion in zsh

-To enable autocompletion for the MyShell scripts in zsh, you need to add the following line to your `~/.zshrc` file:
+To enable autocompletion for the MyShell scripts in zsh, add the following line to your `~/.zshrc` file:

 ```sh
 fpath=(~/myshell/autocomplete $fpath)